Steve Morgan (businessman): Redrow

 Morgan entered the business world, aged 21, during the 1974 recession.
 His then employers, Wellington Civil Engineering, were on the verge of going out of business.
 Wellington was offered a new job laying sewers in Penley and Morgan offered to take it over.
-He went on to develop this company into the housebuilder Redrow plc.
+After Margaret Thatcher’s reduction in public spending put an end to this work, he went on to develop this company into the housebuilder Redrow plc.
 Under his chairmanship, Redrow was floated on the London Stock Exchange in 1994, ultimately becoming a FTSE 250 Company.

 The 1990s saw Morgan also invest in hotels, developing St David's Park Hotel in North Wales and Carden Park in Cheshire, eventually merging his interests into the De Vere Group.

 In November 2000, after 26 years, Morgan stepped down as Redrow chairman, although his company, Bridgemere, remained one of its largest shareholders.
 In 2001 Morgan founded Brownfield specialist company Harrow Estates plc.

-In March 2009, however, Redrow's shares having dropped to less than 100p, Morgan was urged by Toscafund Chief Executive Martin Hughes to return and he rejoined the board as chairman after having rebuilt his stake in the company, in order to address the significant losses suffered by Redrow during the financial crisis.
-In a 2012 interview with the BBC's economics correspondent, Sarah Dickens, Morgan discussed his reasons for returning to Redrow, which by the time of the interview, had turned the inherited £140 million loss into a £43 million pre-tax profit.
+In March 2009, Morgan returned in order to address the significant losses suffered by the company during the financial crisis.
+By 2010, the situation had improved markedly with the housebuilder reporting a pre-tax profit of £700,000 (compared to a £44.2m loss in 2009).

 After returning to Redrow, Morgan refocused the company's building projects on providing family homes by launching the New Heritage collection.

-In February 2017, following Redrow's revelation of a 35% increase in pre-tax profits to £140 million, during a Radio 4 interview, Morgan defended the construction industry.
-He called the government's housing White Paper “disappointing”, and criticised its proposals for forcing house builders to surrender land if construction had not started within two years, which would dissuade small house builders.
-Morgan also announced in February 2017 when the firm acquired Derby house builder Radleigh Homes, which will form the basis of a new regional division, Redrow East Midlands, that Redrow expected to deliver a turnover of £1.9 billion by 2019, and an operating margin of 19.5%.

-In September 2017, it was announced that Morgan would "ease back" to a non-executive chairman role with Redrow.
-In that year the shares in Redrow rose 4.3% after the housebuilder reported record results for the fourth year in a row - the company announced that pre-tax profits for the year to 30 June jumped 26% to £315 million, with revenues up 20% at £1.66 billion.
-Operating profit rose again in 2018 to £382 million.
-On 18 October 2018 Redrow announced its 100,000th customer since Morgan found the business.

-In November 2018, Morgan announced his retirement from Redrow in March 2019 with John Tutte taking over as executive chairman.
-Morgan reportedly left the company in 2019 with a value of £2.2 billion.
+On 18 October 2018 Redrow announced its 100,000th customer since Morgan founded the business.

+In March 2019, 10 years to the day that Morgan returned, he retired from Redrow.
+When he left the company, its annual revenue had increased to more than seven times its 2009 figure to £2.1 billion,profits were £406 million and it was valued at £2.2 billion.